 Making these juicy steaks is easy.
 The detailed instructions are listed in the recipe card below.
 Here's an overview of the steps:

-Expert Tip
+Recipe Tip

-These steaks are BIG.
-So, you might find that your skillet can only accommodate one steak at a time.
+These steaks are big, so you might find that your skillet can only accommodate one steak at a time.
 If that’s the case, you can use a cast-iron double-burner griddle, use two skillets, or cook the steaks one at a time and keep the cooked one in a warm (170°F) oven while you cook the second one.

 Recipe FAQs